HistoryBig Brothers Big Sisters of the Mid-South has been serving the city of Memphis and the Mid-South for over 50 years.

 Big Brothers Big Sisters of the Mid- South’s mission is…

 Create and support one-to-one mentoring relationships that ignite the power and promise of youth.

-Big Brothers Big Sisters of the Mid- South (BBBSMS) has been serving the city since 1968.
+Big Brothers Big Sisters of the Mid- South (BBBSMS) has been serving the city and surrounding areas of the mid-south since 1968.
 Its rich history is built on a national heritage more than 100 years old.
-Big Brothers Big Sisters (BBBS) was founded for the sole purpose of enriching the lives of children and helping them achieve their full potential through professionally supported, one-to-one mentoring relationships.
+Big Brothers Big Sisters (BBBSMS) was founded for the sole purpose of enriching the lives of children and helping them achieve their full potential through professionally supported, one-to-one mentoring relationships.